Leoword/official-website/README.md

 	}
 	OR
 	{
-		"articleId": the id of article, id...
+		"articleIdList": the id of article, id...
 	}
 }
 ```